The CSM menu is determined by the \menu.lst file which you will find inside the .imgPTN image file (NOT the small

-To create new images with modified contents automatically using MakePartImage, place your new or replacement files in the CUSTOM folder.
+To create new .imgPTN images with modified contents automatically using MakePartImage, place your new or replacement files in the CUSTOM folder.

 The contents of the CUSTOM folder will be copied by MakePartImage to the root of the image after the payload\ISO has been extracted - any existing files will be overwritten by the files in the CUSTOM folder.

 To change the CSM menu, simply copy any of the files that you want to change (e.g. csm\menu.lst) to the CUSTOM folder (e.g. .\CUSTOM\menu.lst).

 You can then edit the menu.lst file situated in the CUSTOM folder and change the CSM.bmp.gz background file in the CUSTOM\e2b folder and make any other changes you like.

 You can add any other files or folders you like under the CUSTOM folder and they will be included in each image you make using MakePartImage.